[Column] Afghanistan: The great Asian sink hole

 That is why, in the next months and years we will most likely see a slightly more moderate Taliban.

-But while the rest of the world will slowly turn away and the images of desperate Afghans clinging to an aircraft's wheels' fade, a new tragedy will start.
+But while the rest of the world will slowly turn away and the images of desperate Afghans clinging to an aircraft's wheels fade, a new tragedy might well unfold.

 Interest in Afghanistan will dissipate, aid diminish, and fighting inside the ranks of the Taliban start.